digitalearthafrica/deafrica-docs/index.rst

       :doc:`data_specs/index`

-      Access up-to-date technical specifications of all Digital Earth Africa datasets
+      Technical specifications of all Digital Earth Africa datasets, products, and services

       :doc:`More <data_specs/index>`